 Some people have one procedure at the end of one plan year and the next at the beginning of the new plan year to break the treatment into two different plan years.
 It’s an efficient, cost-effective way to use your benefits.

-The Claims Center tab lists your claims for the past 18 months.
-It’s also where you will find your claim statements or Explanation of Benefits (EOB) records.
+The Claims section shows your claims for the past 18 months.
+It’s also where you will find your claim statements or Explanation of Benefits (EOB).
 The statements will show the service supplied, what your plan covers, your financial responsibility and more.
 You can also sort claims by date, status, provider and claim type.

 While you’re in BAM, you can change your contact preferences.
-You can also make changes to your contact information or use the Provider Finder® tool under the Doctors and Hospitals tab to search for doctors and other providers in your network.
+You can also use the Provider Finder® tool in the Find Care section to search for doctors and other providers in your network.
 Since you are logged in to BAM, you will see personalized search results based on your health plan and network.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.